Robert Kerns (Photo provided by Attorney General’s Office)

-Ferman then referred the case to Kane to determine if charges could be refiled and the Attorney General’s Office subsequently accepted the case.
+Ferman then referred the case to Attorney General Kathleen Kane to determine if charges could be refiled by Kane’s office.

-According to the complaint, a special agent with the Bureau of Criminal Investigation in the Attorney General’s Office took over the investigation in March.
+According to the criminal complaint, a special agent with the Bureau of Criminal Investigations in the Attorney General’s Office took over the investigation in March 2014.
 The agent reviewed the documents in the case and interviewed the Montgomery County detective who had originally investigated the reports.

 The woman said she wanted to go shopping at the mall, but was afraid to drive.
-Kerns offered to take her in his car.
+Kerns offered to take her.
 When in Kerns’ car, the woman said Kerns had her pour wine into two glasses that he had in the car.
 She said she remembered drinking some of it but doesn’t remember Kerns drinking any, according to the affidavit.

 The alleged victim said she went from feeling buzzed to feeling “‘out of it.’”
 She said she remembered Kerns taking her home and going into her bedroom and that Kerns took off her pants and underwear without her consent.
 She said she felt incapacitated and lacked the ability to resist, according to the affidavit.
 Kerns left the house a few minutes later.

 When she awoke on the morning of Oct.
 26, the accuser said she found dried vomit on her clothes and that she was not wearing pants or underwear.
 She said there was blood on her underwear and she remembered her head being pressed against a car window and pushing Kerns away, according to the affidavit.